Kong/kong-auth-elements/README.md

 How it works: Vue cli has a built in proxy.
 We use it to forward all requests that go to /api/\* to the specified URL running on port 3000.
 You can see the configuration in vue.config.js file.

-### Compile components and hot-reload for development
+### Compile Components and hot-reload for development

 Import elements as Vue components and utilize Vue Dev Tools during development (may require additional imports in `/dev/serve-components/ComponentsApp.vue`).